-On July 12, 2023, the Midpeninsula Regional Open Space District (District) Board of Directors (Board) approved the process for incorporating the Coastside Protection Area into the Basic Policy in a manner consistent with the Coastal Service Plan (Service Plan) and formed a Board Ad Hoc Committee to guide the process.
-Under the guidance of the Ad Hoc Committee, staff and a consultant have identified policy gaps and developed draft policy statement revisions for the full Board's initial review.
-Following the Board's initial review, staff will initiate a stakeholder and public outreach process to present the proposed policy statement revisions for community input.
+On July 12, 2023, the Midpeninsula Regional Open Space District (District) Board of Directors (Board) approved the process for incorporating the Coastside Protection Area into the Basic Policy in a manner consistent with the Service Plan for the San Mateo County Coastal Area (Service Plan) and formed a Board Ad Hoc Committee to guide the process.
+Under the guidance of the Ad Hoc Committee, District staff and a consultant identified policy gaps and developed draft policy statement revisions for initial review by the full Board.
+On June 25, 2024, the Board reviewed the draft policy revisions at a special Board meeting in the City of Half Moon Bay and provided initial feedback.
+The Board directed staff to solicit feedback from stakeholders and the larger community prior to final Board approval.
+Between June 2024 and May 2025, staff conducted a robust stakeholder and public outreach process and obtained a wide range of comments.
+Based on feedback from the public engagement process, the policy statement revisions were updated as appropriate and are presented for final Board review and approval (Attachment 1).